mediocre9/menus/README.md

 # Menus
-Menus is a DOS-inspired graphics class that is built upon the vain-engine library.
-It can be used to build basic DOS-based GUI applications that offer a variety of GUI elements, such as window frames and tear-down menus.
+Menus is a DOS-inspired graphics class that is built on the vain-engine library.
+It can be used to build basic DOS-based GUI applications that offer a variety of GUI elements, such as window frames and tear-down menus etc.

 ## Demo Project: